ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

   2. Exclusively use validation methods which rely solely on information obtained via DNSSEC, and use the "validationmethods" parameter to ensure that only such methods are used.

+A CA supporting the "accounturi" or "validationmethods" parameters MUST perform CAA validation using a trusted, DNSSEC-validating resolver.

+"Trusted" in this context means that the CA both trusts the resolver itself and ensures that the communications path between the resolver and the system performing CAA validation are secure.
+It is RECOMMENDED that a CA ensure this by using a DNSSEC-validating resolver running on the same machine as the system performing CAA validation.

 Use of the "accounturi" or "validationmethods" parameters does not confer additional security against an attacker capable of performing a